Welcome to Trakkit.org

 Some apps, like Navionics Boating, also allow you to share tracks by email.
 In that case, simply send the track from the app to spool@trakkit.org after linking your email to the boat in BOATS > Mails & Tags.

 You can send Data in different ways at different times.
 At sea, you might use a device like Iridium Go to send a position every 5 minutes for live tracking.
-Once in port, you can upload your saved NMEA data or simply email the full track from Navionics Boating.
+Once in port, you can upload all your saved NMEA data or simply email the full track from Navionics Boating.

 So, Data: